The BEST Vancouver Food Tour – Review for the True Foodie

 I would recommend comfortable shoes for the tour as the old city streets in Gastown aren’t always in the best shape!

-Our food tour through Gastown turned out to be one of the best things to do in Vancouver and was a great start to our week exploring the city.
+Our food tour in Vancouver through Gastown turned out to be one of the best things we did in the city and was a great start to our week exploring the city.

 Vancouver really is such an interesting city and we can’t wait to come back one day very soon!